Itishree Murder Case

 The murder of a non-formal teacher named Itishree Pradhan in the remote village of Tikiri under Kashipur Block in the Rayagada district generated nationwide uproar and consternation.
-This is one of the rare cases where Central Bureau of Investigation has not been able to trace out the main accused.
+This is one of the rare cases where the Central Bureau of Investigation has not been able to trace out the main accused.
+Though politicians of the national parties, likes of the Congress and the BJP want to hold BJD involved in it, any political party is not involved therein.